 TANF (Temporary Assistance for Needy Families)

 The TANF program, also known as the 200% Program, is a program offered by the Community Crossroads Center which may provide assistance for families with children under the age of 18 years old.
-Assistance that the program may offer includes housing services, such as:
+To qualify, you must have an income, must have children under the age of 18, and must live in Pitt County.
+Assistance that the program may offer includes housing services include:

 - utilities deposit

-No assistance is guaranteed and is only a one-time help.
+No assistance is guaranteed, the program only helps with one of the above, and is only a one-time help.
 The mission of the 200% program is to assist families in acquiring and maintaining self-sufficiency and also to increase the family’s ability to improve housing/financial stability.
 By providing 100% of these needs for a limited time, we hope to generate 200% more stability for families in the long-term.
 It is the intent of the program to prevent families from becoming homeless and to keep families in a stable environment.

-A referral is required in order to be considered for potential assistance.
+A referral is required in order to be considered for potential assistance and is seen by appointment only.
+We do not take walk-ins.

 Greenville Community Shelter Clinic (Affiliate Program)